Get free weekly resources from us!

 Plantation, Florida

 To get to know each of my fifth and sixth graders, I put together what I call a Mug File on them.
-I created a form for each person.
-At the start of each class, I had each child complete a form.
-Along the way, each visitor would complete a form as well.
-Then I would take a Polaroid picture of each of them and attach it to the form.
+I created a fun informational form for each person to help me get to know them better.
+At the start of each class, I give each child a form to complete.
+I invite each visitor to complete a form too.
+Then I take a Polaroid picture of each of them and attach it to their form.

-The kids enjoy this and it gives us a good connection.
+The kids enjoy this and it helps me establish a good connection.
 The first thing the kids tell newcomers is that they have to get a mug file because Mrs. Mobley wants to know all about them.
 They even remind me if I forget!

 The questions on the form include: